Crazee/pepperfox/README.md

 * This technology, *pepperfox* which can convert those `.json` files into `.ofx` files,
 * And *PocketSense* which will feed them into Microsoft Money.

 These are easy to install on a Linux without being `root`.
 The *mintapi* and *pepperfox* components are implemented as [Docker](https://www.docker.com/) images so you don't need to worry about conflicts between versions of, say, *python* needed by *mintapi* and whatever you otherwise need on your Linux.
-You do need to have *docker* installed and fixed so can run it without being root.
+You do need to have *docker* installed and fixed so you can run it without being root.

 ## Installation